radiodan/radiodan.github.io/help/software/pi-software.md

 To change the device type, run the `radiodan-device-type` command.
 This will list the available types.
 Switch type by specifying the name.

-Switching device types simply changes which `monit` configuration file is currently active.
-All available config files are in `/etc/monit/monitrc.d/` and active config files are symlinked into `/etc/monit/monitrc.d/`.
+Switching device types changes which `radiodan-type-*` `monit` configuration file is currently active.
+All available config files are in `/etc/monit/monitrc.d/` and active config files are symlinked into `/etc/monit/conf.d/`.

-To stop a service starting, open the monit config for the current device type and comment-out the lines relating to the serice you want to stop.
-Some services, such as the updater and cease daemon are in the radiodan-general config file.
+To prevent a service from starting at all, you can either open the monit config for the current device type and comment-out the lines relating to the serice you want to stop.
+For example, you might edit `/etc/monit/monitrc.d/radiodan-type-magic` and comment out the lines that start the physical UI server (radiodan-buttons).
+Alternatively, to stop everything in that file from starting, removing the symlink from `/etc/monit/conf.d/radiodan-type-magic`.

+Some services, such as the updater and cease daemon are found in the `/etc/monit/monitrc.d/radiodan-system` config file.

 <p class="todo">Example of listing device types and switching to a device type.</p>